curityio/kubernetes-logaggregation-elasticsearch/README.md

 ## Documentation

 - See the [Logging Best Practices](https://curity.io/resources/learn/logging-best-practices) article for the recommended techniques
-- See the [Elasticsearch Tutorial](https://curity.io/resources/learn/log-to-elasticsearch) for a walkthrough of Elasticsearch as an example implementation
+- See the [Elasticsearch Tutorial](https://curity.io/resources/learn/log-to-elasticsearch) for a walkthrough of using this GitHub repository

 ## Free Resources